erlerobot/erle_gitbook_unixintroduction/annex_ii_a_new_erle_terminal/README.md

 # Annex II : A new Erle terminal
 ---

-Sometimes, when you are working with *Erle* is confortable having more than one terminal.
+Sometimes, when you are working with *Erle* is more confortable having more than one terminal.
-In this annex, you are going to learn how to **connect Erle and your computer** and how to launch as many erle terminals as you wish.
+In this annex, you are going to learn how to **connect Erle and your computer** and how to launch as many erle-terminals as you wish.
-Warning: Before working on what is explaned in the next paragraph you should familiarize a bit with Unix.
+Warning: Before working on what is explaned in the next paragraphs you should get a bit familiarized with Unix.
 We recommend you to read and practice till tutorial 6.

 ####II.1 Connecting with Erle

 Connet Erle to your computer, using the USB wire.

-Open a terminal an type:
+Open a computer-terminal an type:
 ```
 ls /dev
 ```